About me

 Welcome!

-I am a postdoc at the Coordinated Science Laboratory.
-Previously, I was with the Discovery Partners Institute (DPI) at the University of Illinois from August 2022 - May 2023 and a lecturer for the Department of Bioenginering in Spring 2023.
+In Fall 2024, I joined the Department of Electrical & Computer Engineering (ECE) at the University of Illinois, Urbana-Champaign as specialized faculty.
+Previously, I was a postdoc at the Coordinated Science Laboratory and a lecturer for ECE (2023-2024).
+Prior to that, I was with the Discovery Partners Institute (DPI) at the University of Illinois and a lecturer for the Department of Bioenginering (2022-2023).

-My doctoral research was done at the Department of Electrical and Computer Engineering at the University of Illinois and focused on geometric & topological methods for analysis of high dimensional timeseries data.
+My doctoral research was done at the Department of Electrical and Computer Engineering at the University of Illinois and focused on geometric & topological methods for analysis of high dimensional timeseries data (advised by M. A. Belabbas & Y. Baryshnikov).
 My interests are in systems theory, dynamics & data analytics, neuroscience and controls.

 I obtained my Masters in Mechanical Science & Engineering from Illinois in 2017 and my Bachelor of Science in Mechanical Engineering from Texas A&M University in 2014.
-For my post-doc term, I worked with the Hearing Health Institute's science team at DPI and taught Signals & Systems to sophomores in Bioengineering.
+After my Ph.D., I worked with the Hearing Health Institute's science team at DPI and taught Signals & Systems to sophomores in Bioengineering.
+I followed that up by teaching sophomore and graduate courses in ECE.

 I also have a life long love of programming, technology and pet dogs.
 A few years ago, I also helped organize the 2018 CSL Student Conference.